NREL/BioReactorDesign/docs/source/bubbleColumn.rst

 The tutorial is located under ``${BCE_CASE}``

 This is a code-along tutorial, and the steps are shown in order of how one would go about setting up a case.
-The reader can execute the command in the order shown here
+The reader can execute the commands in the order shown below

 To simply run the entire tutorial, do: